kjos-i/UNet_PyTorch/README.md

 UNet implementation for binary segmentation <br>
 The image masks must be binary with background = 0 and foreground = 1 <br>
-Image is resized to 512 x 512 and converted to RGB <br>
+Images are resized to 512 x 512 and converted to RGB <br>
-Mask is resized to 512 x 512 and converted to grayscale
+Masks are resized to 512 x 512 and converted to grayscale
 <br>

 ## Quick start to run on your own computer